written by Raulla S. Mitchell

 - Peruse on-line or mail order garden catalogs.
 Design a new garden this spring.
 Even if you’ve never done it before, it’s hard to go wrong as long as you select plants and flowers that will grow in your soil and yard, given conditions such as sunlight and shade.

-- If deer seem to eat everything the day after you plant (we have a growing family of deer, 7 or so who think our back yard is the comfiest place to bed down for the night, and grab a quick breakfast, lunch and dinner from our hosta, irises, tulips, and variety of shrubs), research plants they don’t really love, or ask about non-toxic herbs that deer find sufficiently unappealing to consume.
+- If deer seem to eat everything the day after you plant (we have a growing family of deer, 10 or so who think our back yard is the comfiest place to bed down for the night, and grab a quick breakfast, lunch and dinner from our hosta, irises, tulips, and variety of shrubs), research plants that deer, bunnies, squirrels,.. don’t really love, or ask about non-toxic herbs that they find sufficiently unappealing to consume.
 I love to see my majestic deer family in my yard, would never dream of doing anything to hurt them (they’re a family), and don’t mind them eating some of my plants and shrubs, but ALL of them is a different story.
+Not sure where I draw the line anymore, but I’d love to see some plants around here!

 - Play with color waves of flowers, or mix them all together.
 Experiment with your favorite colors or ones that match your outdoor decor.